ambrosus/ambrosus-nop/README.md

 1. source <(curl -s https://nop.ambrosus.io/setup.sh)
 ```

-> **NOTE:** If you are launching a script as a non-root user, it is necessary to execute 'sudo -s' beforehand.
+> **NOTE:** For the correct script execution, it needs to be launched under the user account of root or from within the root shell.

 Choose the necessary options:
 - network (main);